-Financial and economic conditions generally improved in Korea from 1999 to 2005.
+Financial and economic conditions generally improved in Korea from 1999.
 The general level of interest rates decreased, consumer spending and consumer demand for credit cards and other financial products increased, the overall level of non-performing corporate loans decreased and overall profitability increased.
-Nonetheless, many large corporations, including those to which we have credit and other exposure, are still experiencing significant financial difficulties.
-Furthermore, substantial growth in lending to small- and medium-sized enterprises has been accompanied by increasing delinquencies and a deterioration in overall asset quality, which is expected to continue.
-In 2005, under Korean GAAP, we recorded charge-offs of ¥470 billion and provisions of ¥261 billion in respect of our loans to small- and medium-sized enterprises, compared to charge-offs of ¥709 billion and provisions of ¥763 billion in 2004.
+Nonetheless, many large corporations, including those to which we have credit and other exposure, are experiencing significant financial difficulties.
+Furthermore, substantial growth in lending to small- and medium-sized enterprises has in recent years led to increasing delinquencies and a deterioration in overall asset quality, which began to stabilize in 2006.
+In 2006, under Korean GAAP, we recorded charge-offs of \(\mathbf{W}\)391 billion and provisions of \(\mathbf{W}\)271 billion in respect of our loans to small- and medium-sized enterprises, compared to charge-offs of \(\mathbf{W}\)470 billion and provisions of \(\mathbf{W}\)261 billion in 2005.
 See "Item 3D.
 Risk Factors-Risk relating to our small- and medium-sized enterprise loan portfolio."

 In addition, the significant increase in retail and credit card debt has led to a deterioration in the asset quality of the retail loans and credit card receivables of Korean financial institutions.
 In recent years, commercial banks, credit card companies, consumer finance companies and other financial institutions in Korea made significant investments and engaged in aggressive marketing in these areas, leading to substantially increased competition in the retail lending and credit card segments.
 However, the rapid growth in retail lending and credit card usage has led to increasing delinquencies, loan loss provisions, non-performing loans and charge-offs.
-In 2005, we recorded charge-offs of W868 billion in respect of our credit card portfolio, compared to charge-offs of W3,313 billion in 2004.
-We also recorded charge-offs of W645 billion in respect of our retail loan portfolio in 2005, compared to charge-offs of W1,494 billion in 2004.
+In 2006, we recorded charge-offs of \text{\psi}301 billion in respect of our credit card portfolio, compared to charge-offs of \text{\psi}868 billion in 2005.
+We also recorded charge-offs of \text{\psi}484 billion in respect of our retail loan portfolio in 2006, compared to charge-offs of \text{\psi}645 billion in 2005.
 See "Item 3D.
 Risk Factors-Risks relating to our retail credit portfolio."